- Innovation support – develop a good idea further

 - Training programs supporting innovation and commercialisation processes

-- New innovation resource grant, application deadline 31 May 2021
+- New innovation resource grant, the application deadline was 25 June 2021

 - Innovation support, open-ended deadline